Profile

 📦 Storage

-• Store cuḍḍureḍḍi in an airtight container in the fridge for up to 2 days.
+• Store the cuḍḍureḍḍi in an airtight container in the fridge, where they’ll keep fresh for a couple of days.

-• Before serving, gently warm them in a bain-marie or microwave to restore their softness.
+• To enjoy them again, gently warm them in a bain-marie or microwave to restore their original softness.

-• Avoid freezing, as the grape must tends to crystallise and lose its delicate flavour.
+• Avoid freezing, as the grape must may crystallise, spoiling the texture and delicate fragrance of the sweet.

 🍷 Pairing